-The school has an a Comprehensive School Safety Plan (CSSP) that is updated and adopted annually by the School Site Council.
+The school has a Comprehensive School Safety Plan (CSSP) that is updated and adopted annually by the School Site Council.
 The CSSP helps staff know their roles and the procedures for a variety of emergencies.
 The CSSP is available for viewing in the office.
 SMMUSD also has a CSSP that is available for viewing at our school and district websites.
-McKinley has emergency supplies for emergency situations located in the nurse's office, red backpacks in classrooms and all buildings where children may be sheltered, and in a large emergency supplies bin near the handball courts.
+McKinley has emergency supplies for emergency situations located in the nurse's office, red backpacks in classrooms and all buildings where children may be sheltered, and in a large emergency supplies bin on the playground.